-I’ve always felt that cooperation and finding flow is what works best to increase, and fighting the battle works worst and ought to be decreased.
+I’ve always felt that cooperation and finding flow work best to increase, and fighting the battle works worst and can decrease.

 Flowing with the tribes and building community through a method of;

-- Identifying overarching community values or ideas (keep asking for examples and stories, and you will find connected themes.)
+- Identifying overarching community values or ideas (keep asking for examples and stories; you will find connected themes.)

 - Letting the tribes keep their autonomy and do what they do.